viktorsmari/viktorsmari.github.io/_posts/2018-08-23-annotate-pdf-linux.md

 layout: post
 ---

+How to annotate a PDF on Linux, Ubuntu?

-How to add your **signature** in Linux, Ubuntu, just like in Preview on MacOS?
+Do you want to add your **signature** in Linux, Ubuntu, just like in Preview on MacOS?

+You can do so easily with the Xournal tool, and Google Drawings.

 ### Create the signature as a SVG